Hannibal's crossing of the Alps: Ascent of the Alps

 Hiding his men in the mountain brush on a cliff that arose immediately above and to the right off Hannibal's route of march, about 100 feet or so above the path, Hannibal stationed his slingers and archers there.
 This overhang was an excellent place from which to attack an enemy while it was marching in column through the pass.
 The descent from this pass was steep, and the Carthaginians were having a hard time marching down this side of the pass, especially the baggage animals.
 The Barbarians, seeing this, attacked anyway, in spite of their disadvantageous position.
 More baggage animals were lost in the confusion of the Barbarian attack, and they rolled off of the precipices to their deaths.
 This put Hannibal in a difficult situation.
 However, Hannibal, at the head of the same elite corps that he led to take the overhang, led them against these determined barbarians.
 Virtually all of these barbarians died in the ensuing combat, as they were fighting with their backs to a steep precipice, trying to throw their arrows and darts uphill at the advancing Carthaginians.
 After this contest of arms, the baggage was held together in good order and the Carthaginian army followed the road down to the plain that begins roughly at modern Bourget.

-Historian Theodore Ayrault Dodge states that this plain was 4–6 miles wide at most places, and was almost entirely stripped of defenders since they were all stationed at the Mt.
+Dodge states that this plain was 4–6 miles wide in most places, and was almost entirely stripped of defenders since they were all stationed at the Mt.
 Du Chat pass.
 Hannibal marched his army to modern Chambery and took their city easily, stripping it of all its horses, captives, beasts of burden and grain.
 In addition, there were enough supplies for three days' rations for the army.
 This must have been welcome considering that no small portion of their supplies had been lost when the pack animals had fallen over the precipice in the course of the previous action.
 He then ordered this town to be destroyed, in order to demonstrate to the Barbarians of this country what would happen if they opposed him in the same fashion as this tribe had.

 He encamped there to give his men time to rest after their exhausting work, and to collect further rations.
 Hannibal then addressed his army, and we are informed that they were made to appreciate the extent of the effort they were about to undergo and were raised to good spirits in spite of the difficult nature of their undertaking.